Safed: State of Israel

 In 1974, 25 Israeli Jews (mainly school children) from Safed, were killed in the Ma'alot massacre.
 Over 1990s and early 2000s, the town accepted thousands of Russian Jewish immigrants and Ethiopian Beta Israel.
 In July 2006, "Katyusha" rockets fired by Hezbollah from Southern Lebanon hit Safed, killing one man and injuring others.
 Many residents fled the town for the duration of the conflict.
 On July 22, four people were injured in a rocket attack.

 The town has retained its unique status as a Jewish studies centre, incorporating numerous facilities.
-In 2010, eighteen senior rabbis led by the chief rabbi of Safed, Shmuel Eliyahu, issued an edict urging the city's residents not to rent or sell property to Arabs, warning of an "Arab takeover"; Arabs constitute a fractional proportion of the population, and the statement was generally perceived to be directed at the 1,300 Arab students enrolled at Zefat Academic College.
+In 2010, eighteen senior rabbis led by the chief rabbi of Safed, Shmuel Eliyahu, issued an edict urging the city's residents not to rent or sell property to Arabs, warning of an "Arab takeover"; Arabs constituted a small fraction of the population, and the statement was generally perceived to be directed at the 1,300 Arab students enrolled at Zefat Academic College.